Special Forces Group (Belgium)

-The Special Forces Group is the special forces unit in the Land Component of the Belgian Armed Forces.
+The Special Forces Group is a special forces unit in the Belgian Army and part of the Special Operations Regiment.

-Members of the Special Forces Group are selected from all the components of the Belgian Armed Forces.
+Members of the Special Forces Group are selected from all the branches of the Belgian Armed Forces.
 Candidates must have at least three years' experience in the military to join the Special Forces Group.

 History

 In January 1942 the first Belgian parachutists were trained at RAF Ringway, Manchester, England.
 The same year, the Belgian Independent Parachute Company was established and commanded by Captain E. Blondeel.
 Later, the unit was incorporated into the Special Air Service Brigade and became the 5th Special Air Service (known as the Belgian SAS squadron).
 The SAS squadron was active during World War II until enemy activities were discontinued.
 They performed several operations using the parachute regiment and armoured jeeps.
 Thereafter, the unit also took part in counter intelligence operations.
 On 21 September 1945 5th SAS was transferred from the British Army to the newly reformed Belgian Army.
-Renamed the Regiment Parachutistes SAS they served independently as a highly mobile airborne unit until 1952 when the regiment joined with the Commando Regiment to form a battalion of the Paracommando Regiment.
+Renamed the Regiment Parachutistes SAS they served independently as a highly mobile airborne unit until 1952 when the regiment joined with the Commando Regiment to form a battalion of the Para-commando Regiment.

-From 1952 on the traditions of 5th SAS were continued by 1st Parachute Battalion (1 PARA) of the Paracommando Regiment.
+From 1952 on the traditions of 5th SAS were continued by 1st Paratroopers Battalion (1 PARA) of the Para-commando Regiment.
 In 1955 the ESR-SOE (Eléments Spéciaux de Recherche-Speciale Opsporings Elementen), translated as the Special Detection Unit, was created and included operators from all divisions of the Army.
 The unit was part of the 1st Belgian Corps and was commanded by Captain J. BYL and succeeded by Major R. Tagnon.